MS1997/Survey-analysis/README.md

 This repository demonstrates the use of the Survey package in R by analysing the children data set of NFHS-4 (2015-16).

-I have also used tmap package of R and spatial data from the database of global administrative areas to show the making of a heatmap.
+I have also used tmap package of R and spatial data from the database of global administrative areas to show a heatmap of stunting by state.